niklaskks/api-docs/source/index.md

       "...": "..." } ] }
 ```

-Please keep in mind that the field `id` doesnt necessesarily have a one-to-one relation in this view.
-To establish this relation combine the fileds `id` and `content_project_pk` or use the field `uuid` for reference.
+Please keep in mind that the field `id` doesn't necessarily have a one-to-one relation in this view.
+To establish this relation combine the fields `id` and `content_project_pk` or use the field `uuid` for reference.

 ### Endpoint
 `GET /v1/allthings/`